Table of contents

 a) First impression

-A clear and attractive design of an online store attracts customers’ attention and encourages them to browse your offerings.
+An online store’s clear and attractive design attracts customers’ attention and encourages them to browse your offerings.
 If the site is chaotic or unsightly, it can scare away potential customers.

 b) Ease of navigation

-Transparent navigation and easily accessible product categories make it easy for customers to find what they are looking for.
+Transparent navigation and easily accessible product categories make it easy for customers to find what they want.
 This is important for users and affects their satisfaction with the store.

 c) Credibility